Why Windows Vista Ended Up Being a Mess - Slashdot

 I had the same experience.
 Ran Vista for years without an issue and I found it a huge step up from XP (where simple stuff like alt-tabbing from a fullscreen game to media player window would frequently result in a BSOD).
 Of course I turned UAC off on day one, and ran it on a decent system (4GB+ of RAM).

-Re:Why the Vista hate? - Agree and disagree (Score:4, Interesting)
+Re:Why the Vista hate? - Agree and disagree (Score:5, Interesting)

 I got a new laptop in 2007, with then new Vista.
 I also put Vista on some of my household machines.
 I hated it at first, as you said.
 Then, it improved with SP's, and it got better, as SP's tend to do.
 And, as time went on, I got used to it.
 I learned to live with it.
 Yet I rarely had a session where I did not have some reason to swear at it.
 On my main desktop machine which was my computing center, I continued to run XP (I loved XP, still do).
 Work with anything long enough, learn its quirks, and you can learn to live with it even if not love it.
 In the end, it turns out that Vista preserved the majority of computing paradigms that MS introduced with 3.11-95-98-200-XP, so once you got over the shock of what changed, it wasn't really so bad.